aaronkaplan/intelmq/docs/proposal.md

 **Procedure:**

-* `intelmqctl` will start perform multiple checks in order to prevent tracking issues and other possible issues related to correct procedures which are not being followed by admin.
+* `intelmqctl` will perform additional checks in order to handle some issues related to correct procedures which may not being followed by admin.
 The checks will be described in this section.

-* **Please note** that the explanation is exemplifying an interactive mode of intelmqctl, however, there will be available additional parameters to automatically answer the questions which will allow to execute this command by scripts or other tools.

-* **Checks:**

 * if `<bot_id>` has a new `run_mode` value AND `<bot_id>` is running:
   - raise message "`<bot_id>` is configured with a new `run_mode` therefore cannot be reload and it requires to be restarted in order to reload the new configuration.
 Do you want to restart the bot to apply the new `run_mode`?
 [Y/n]"
     - "[Y] `intelmqctl` will automatically execute restart action on the bot and the bot will start with the new configuration" \
     - "[N] `intelmqctl` will not perform any action, therefore bot will keep running in the current run state.
+* else:

-* **Run mode: stream**
+  * Run mode: stream
-  - **Process manager: PID**
+    - Process manager: PID
       - intelmqctl will check if there is a PID file
       - if PID file exists, execute reload action on the bot
       - if PID file does not exist, do nothing
-  - **Process manager: systemd**
+    - Process manager: systemd
       - execute `systemctl reload <module@bot_id>` (this action will be automatically specified in systemd template service file)
-* **Run mode: scheduled**
+  * Run mode: scheduled
-  - **Process manager: PID or systemd**
+    - Process manager: PID or systemd
       - intelmqctl will check if crontab configuration line for the bot is still on crontab:
         - if crontab configuration line exists, replate it and log a message explaining the update action.
         - if crontab configuration line does not exists, add it and log a message explaining the update action.
-    `FIXME`: dont know what should be our procedure if a scheduled bot is running when this reload action is performing.
-Should reload normally like stream bots? should we just ignore it? log a message about this "finding"?
-    **Sebastian said**: ignore it because the current behavior is always ignore the SIGHUP and finish the process() method, then, when it goes to the next iteration, it gets the SIGHUP and reload.
-HOWEVER, since schedule bots are --oneshot internally, it will always ignore, therefore, WE NEED TO DOCUMENT THIS CORRECTLY.
+      **Note**: if a scheduled bot is running the reload action will be ignored until the next bot execution.

+**Please note** the above explanation is exemplifying an interactive mode of intelmqctl, however, there will be available additional parameters to automatically answer the questions which will allow to execute this command by scripts or other tools.

 ## intelmqctl configtest <bot_id>